 Camper health and safety is our primary concern.
 One of the ways we ensure we meet the camping industry standards in safety is by being accredited by the American Camp Association.
 The accreditation process involves a thorough review of our camp’s processes against more than 300 American Camp Association standards.

 In the event of a medical emergency, your camper will be given first aid and taken to the closest medical facility for treatment.
-You will be contacted immediately if your camper is involved in a medical emergency.
+You will be contacted by phone immediately if your camper is involved in a medical emergency.